 Chamomile (Matricaria recutita) - Gentle relaxant

 Chamomile is such a gentle medicine that it often gets overlooked in favor of stronger plants...but gentle certainly doesn't mean weak.
 Chamomile is one of our best relaxants, helping to cool inflammation in the body and calm the nervous system.
 I like this plant for general anxiety, or for when you just feel a bit too wound up and overstimulated.
 A tea of the flowers is a wonderful way to unwind - just the act of drinking a nice warm cup of tea at the end of the day is relaxing!
-Chamomile is a bit of a diuretic (read: makes you pee more), so I'd suggest having a cup at least an hour before you plant to go to sleep.
+Chamomile is a bit of a diuretic (read: makes you pee more), so I'd suggest having a cup at least an hour before you plan to go to sleep.

 Blue Vervain (Verbena hastata) - Relaxant